Weird Cat Behaviour Explained

 “Meowing is a form of communication,” says Mikel Delgado, Certified Applied Animal Behaviorist and a postdoctoral fellow at the School of Veterinary Medicine at the University of California, Davis.
 “Kittens meow and cry for mom when they need help or feel insecure.
 But adult cats don’t typically meow at one another.
 Meowing is something reserved for adult cats who want to communicate with us!
 If you have an excessively vocal cat, the first thing to do is make sure all of their needs are met and you aren’t dealing with a medical issue that can lead to more vocalizations.
 This is relatively common in older cats.

 “In most cases, the meowing is a learned behaviour.
 Cats figure out quickly that meowing gets them something they want—your attention, food, a door opened!
+(Here’s what to do if your cat is meowing at the door.)
 Your responses can reinforce meowing behaviour and your cat will make the connection that meowing is a great way to control YOUR behaviour.
 Specific breeds (such as Siamese) are known for being chatty, and some cats are likely more communicative by nature (sounds like some humans you know?).

 Q: Why is my cat sneezing?